 Dondoko Forest is another area that’s good for casual fans.
 Mei and Satsuki’s house is fun to explore even if you don’t know the movie well.
 This is a quieter part of the park and Dondoko Forest is less crowded than Ghibli’s Grand Warehouse.

-New: Mononoke Village
+Mononoke Village

-Coming soon: Valley of Witches
+Valley of Witches

-The Valley of Witches section will open on March 16, 2024.
-Valley of Witches is inspired by Kiki’s Delivery Service (1989) and Howl’s Moving Castle (2004).
-There isn’t a lot of information available about it at the moment, but it seems like Valley of Witches will be the biggest area when construction’s complete.
+The Valley of Witches section opened on March 16, 2024.
+It’s inspired by witchy Ghibli movies like Kiki’s Delivery Service (1989) and Howl’s Moving Castle (2004).

 Getting around Ghibli Park

-There is also a shuttle bus running between the Ghibli Park areas and other attractions in Aichi Commemorative Park.
+There is also a free shuttle bus running between the other Ghibli Park areas and other attractions in Aichi Commemorative Park.
 However, the bus only runs twice per hour on weekdays and three times per hour on weekends.

 Where and what to eat at Ghibli Park